bezhanSalleh/filament-shield/README.md

 The easiest and most intuitive way to add access management to your Filament Panels.

+> [!IMPORTANT]
+> This iteration is a complete rewrite from 3.x|4.x-beta and is not backward compatible.
+Please refer to the release notes on how to [UPGRADE](https://github.com/bezhanSalleh/filament-shield/releases/tag/4.0.0).

 > [!NOTE]
 > The Documentation is a work in progress.
 Please refer to the [CHANGELOG](CHANGELOG.md) and [PR](https://github.com/bezhanSalleh/filament-shield/pull/592) for latest updates.
 > Feedbacks and contributions are welcome!